Masahiko Yamada

-Masahiko Yamada (山田 正彦, Yamada Masahiko) is a Japanese politician of the Democratic Party of Japan, a member of the House of Representatives in the Diet (national legislature).
+Masahiko Yamada (山田 正彦, Yamada Masahiko) is a Japanese politician who served as a member of the House of Representatives in the Diet (national legislature) between 1993 and 1996, and between 2003 and 2012.
 A native of Fukue, Nagasaki, a Roman Catholic, and graduate of Waseda University, he was elected to the House of Representatives for the first time in 1993 after unsuccessful runs in 1979, 1986 and 1990.
 Before running for office, he worked as a rancher and a lawyer.